 What is a planning obligation?

-"Section 106 Agreements" and "Unilateral Undertakings" are types of Planning Obligation authorised by Section 106 of the Town and Country Planning Act 1990 as amended by Planning and Compensation Act 1991 Section 12.
+"Section 106 Agreements" and "Unilateral Undertakings" are types of Planning Obligation authorised by Section 106 of the Town and Country Planning Act 1990 (as amended by Planning and Compensation Act 1991 Section 12).
 A planning obligation is a legal agreement between the planning authority and the applicant/developer and any others that may have an interest in the land.
 An obligation either requires the developer to do something or restricts what can be done with land following the granting of planning permission.
-Overall, only a few planning applications need a planning obligation before planning permission is granted.
-They tend to apply to major development schemes.
-A planning obligation can only be used if:

 Obligations are registered as Local Land Charges and are normally enforceable against the people entering into the obligation and any subsequent owner of the site